-Women in Texas Politics Started Their Own ‘Sh*tty Men’ List a Year Ago
+Women Expose The Secret Sexual Predators Inside Texas Politics

 In 2015, Miles allegedly threatened to “beat up” a plainclothes Texas Department of Public Safety trooper who was protecting the attorney general.
 (Miles told the Texas Tribune his version of the event in question was “much different.”)

-He was reelected in 2016.
+He was re-elected in 2016.

 “Who would you go to?
 There’s no HR department.”

 “The women who do this work have had no recourse,” said Taylor Holden, who said she worked in Texas politics for nearly five years.
 “Even if you did name any of this, who would you go to?
 There’s no HR department.
-The people in leadership position are men, and they’re the ones doing these things.”
+The people in leadership positions are men, and they’re the ones doing these things.”

 Holden interned briefly at the legislature, worked on various political campaigns, and eventually became the executive director of the Dallas Democratic Party before moving to Colorado in search of a less toxic work environment.